Enumeration of singular varieties with tangency conditions: Universal polynomials and generating series

 \section{Universal polynomials and generating series}

-In this section, we will combine the degeneration formula (Corollary \ref{d=dd2}) and the algebraic cobordism group of bundles and divisors on varieties $\nu_{n,1,r}$ in Section \ref{sect:algcobordism} to prove the existence of universal polynomials of subvarieties with given singular type and tangency type $(\varnothing, \beta)$.
-Moreover, the generating series of these polynomials is multiplicative, which can be used to determine their leading terms.
+In this section, we will combine the two degeneration formulae (Corollary \ref{goalpha} and \ref{d=dd2}) and the algebraic cobordism group of bundles and divisors on varieties $\nu_{n,1,r}$ in Section \ref{sect:algcobordism} to prove the main Theorems.

-The reason we only consider the case $\alpha$ is empty is because not all double point degenerations satisfy Assumption \ref{sections}.
-If tangency conditions at assigned points are proposed, the generating series of the numbers of such subvarieties is not simply a multiplicative invariant of $\nu_{n,1,r}(k)$.
-The case involving general $\alpha$ will be discussed in another upcoming article \cite{Tzalpha}.